This page contains an overview of the Google Cloud CLI and its common command patterns and capabilities.

 suitable for most use cases.

-If you'd like to work with multiple projects or authorization accounts, you can
+To work with multiple projects or authorization accounts, you can set up

-The gcloud CLI provides a set of gcloud CLI-wide flags that govern the behavior of commands on a per-invocation level.
-Flags override any values set in SDK properties.
+The gcloud CLI provides a set of gcloud CLI options that govern the behavior of commands on a per-invocation level.
+Options override values set in gcloud CLI properties.

-While both positional arguments and flags affect the output of a gcloud CLI command, there is a subtle difference in their use cases.
-A positional argument is used to define an entity on which a command operates while a flag is required to set a variation in a command's behaviour.
+While positional arguments and options affect the output of a gcloud CLI command, there is a subtle difference in their use cases.
+A positional argument is used to define an entity on which a command operates while an options is required to set a variation in a command's behavior.

 gcloud projects delete.

 You might be prompted when additional information is needed.